From Minimal Strings towards Jackiw-Teitelboim Gravity: On their Resurgence, Resonance, and Black Holes: Topological Recursion: Basics and Data

 with $\rmd \Phi = \omega_{0,1}$---and this is clearly equivalent to \eqref{eq:free-en-hat}.
-The factor of $\frac{1}{2}$ ensures spectral-curve free-energies match string-equation free-energies, the latter having their ultimate origin within a $\BZ_2$-symmetric matrix model potential (see \cite{msw07}).
-Symplectic invariants obtained via the topological recursion may also be used to compute nonperturbative data associated to the instanton sectors of the matrix model, through a procedure which essentially consists in a generalization of the techniques in \cite{msw07, msw08}, and which will be further discussed elsewhere \cite{egglos21}.
+Symplectic invariants obtained via the topological recursion may also be used to compute nonperturbative data associated to the instanton sectors of the matrix model, through a procedure which essentially consists in a generalization of the techniques in \cite{msw07, msw08}, and which will be further discussed elsewhere \cite{eggls23}.